mvancompernolle/TankBattle/README.md

 # TankBattle

-TankBattle provides a base project and client lib for facilitating communication between a server and a client in order to run a networked simulation.
+TankBattle provides a base project and client lib for demonstrating communication between a server and a client for the purpose of running a networked simulation.
 There are three projects provided in this repository:

 - TankServerApp
 - TankClientLib
   - TankBattle-net
-  - TankBattle-dyad-sfw
+  - TankBattle-client-dyad-sfw

-TankServerApp contains the Unity3D project which serves as the network server as well as the simulation.
+**TankServerApp** contains the Unity3D project which serves as the network server as well as the simulation.
 Clients will send commands to the server over TCP sockets and the server will process them every FixedUpdate.
 After processing, the server will update each client, sending everyone a new snapshot of the current state of their tank.
 Its codebase is compiled against _Unity3D v5.3.2f1_.

-TankBattle-net contains the basic C++ networking library for sending commands to the server and receiving state updates from the server.
-Under the hood, the library wraps dyad, a C library for handling TCP sockets.
+**TankBattle-net** contains the basic C++ networking library for sending commands to the server and receiving state updates from the server.
+It exposes a specific [API](API.md) designed to specifically interface with the TankServer.
+Under the hood, the library wraps [dyad](https://github.com/rxi/dyad), a C library for handling TCP sockets.

-You can review its [**API**](API.md).

-TankBattle-dyad-sfw contains the example client for use in connecting with the server.
+**TankBattle-client-dyad-sfw** contains the example client for use in connecting with the server.
 It accepts keyboard input for controlling the tank and displays a debug output in the game window, showing what information is received from the server.

 ## Getting Started

-### Connecting the Basic Server and Client
+### Building and Connecting the Basic Server and Client

 To test whether or not the server and client can successfully communicate on your machine, try using the existing example projects.